Stationary solutions to the stochastic Burgers equation on the line: Limits of solutions started from bounded initial conditions

-As $q\in[0,t]$ is arbitrary, this shows that $\gamma'(t)$ is decreasing in $t$, and thus that $\gamma$ is concave, as claimed. \end{proof} An important application of \cref{prop:gamma} is the following $L^2$-bound, which is key to the compactness result. \begin{lem} Suppose that $a\in\mathbb{R}$ and $u$ is a solution to \cref{eq:uPDE-1} with initial condition $u(0,\cdot)\equiv a$.
+is increasing in $t$. \end{proof} An important application of \cref{prop:gamma} is the following $L^2$-bound, which is key to the compactness result. \begin{lem} Suppose that $a\in\mathbb{R}$ and $u$ is a solution to \cref{eq:uPDE-1} with initial condition $u(0,\cdot)\equiv a$.
 Then for all $t\ge0$ and $x\in\mathbb{R}$, we have

 \end{lem}

 \begin{proof} By \cref{prop:shearinvariance}, it suffices to consider the case $a=0$.
 Let $h$ be a solution to \cref{eq:KPZ} with initial condition $h(0,\cdot)\equiv0$, so we can take $u=\partial_{x}h$.
 Averaging \cref{eq:KPZ} in space, integrating it time over an interval $(t_1,t_2)$, and taking expectations, we get